 The diversity concept for the composition of the Supervisory Board is based on the company-specific targets for its composition and its competence profile, which have been defined in accordance with the recommendations of the German Corporate Governance Code.

-These targets consider potential conflicts of interests, the defined age limit for Supervisory Board members and the appropriate participation of women.
-The aim is also that the Supervisory Board should be composed in such a way that its members have the necessary knowledge, skills and professional experience, especially of capital markets and the German property market, required to carry out their tasks properly and are independent.
+These targets take potential conflicts of interest into account, the age limit set for Supervisory Board members and an appropriate proportion of women.
+A further objective is that at all times the Supervisory Board’s members should collectively have the varied knowledge, skills and professional experience, particularly of capital markets and the German property market, required to fulfil their responsibilities correctly, and should be independent.
 At least one member of the Supervisory Board must also have expertise in financial reporting or auditing and the members as a whole must be familiar with the sector in which the company operates.
 Only individuals who have not reached the age of 73 years at the time of their appointment may be put forward for election to the company’s Supervisory Board.

-In 2019 the Supervisory Board met all the targets for its composition and the requirements of its competence profile.
-Any proposals for new Supervisory Board members are drafted on the basis of this concept.
+In 2020 the Supervisory Board met all the targets for its composition and the requirements of its competence profile.
+Proposals for any new appointments to the Supervisory Board will be drawn up to implement this concept.

 - was a member of the Management Board in the two years before their appointment,

-- currently has or had a material business relationship with the company or a company dependent on it, either directly or as a shareholder or a responsible officer of an external company,
+- currently or in the year before their appointment has or had a material business relationship with the company or one of its affiliates, either directly or as a shareholder or in a responsible position of the company outside the Group,

-It is in the interests of the company to use the long-standing experience of the aforementioned members on the Supervisory Board of Deutsche Wohnen SE.
+It is in the company’s interests to make use of the long-standing experience of the Supervisory Board members mentioned above on the Supervisory Board of Deutsche Wohnen.
 The Supervisory Board is convinced that the automatic departure of a Supervisory Board member after a period of office of twelve years, regardless of the situation of the specific Supervisory Board members and the respective composition of the Supervisory Board, would not improve the work of the Supervisory Board or make it more professional.
-In the opinion of the Supervisory Board it may in individual cases be in the interests of the company, with regard to continuity and the sustainable long-term direction of the company, for a person to be a Supervisory Board member for longer than twelve years.
+In the opinion of the Supervisory Board it may therefore in individual cases be in the interests of the company, with regard to continuity and the sustainable long-term direction of the company, for a person to be a Supervisory Board member for longer than twelve years.